“What Jill does is soul work.”

 On the ethno-musicological side, Jill has completed a unique compilation of Jacobite songs, incorporating 302 songs in English, Lallands, Scots Gaelic, Gaelic, Manx Gaelic and Cornish, which she hopes to see e-published in the near future; another recent project was the preservation of some rare traditional French songs, which will soon be available from this site.
 She is helping to preserve for posterity some little-known macaronic Jewish songs from the Balkans, and has been invited to do the same for the repertoire of para-liturgical music of the Italian Jewish community.

-Due to some medical issues, Jill is currently taking a temporary break from public appearances.
-She hopes to be back in the coming months.
-After that, she will be available once more for concerts, school concerts, illustrated lectures, workshops and private lessons.
+Due to some medical issues, in mid-2015 Jill was obliged to take a long break from public appearances.
+Thankfully, she is now well enough to continue giving concerts, school concerts, illustrated lectures, workshops and private lessons.
 Contact Jill here.